r-parkhi/LunchTime-project/docs/needfinding/interviews/interview-summary.md

 - Feels like school lunch lines are way too long
 - Would benefit from knowing approximate lunch wait times
 - Does not care about nutritional values of foods

+## Natalie
+**Interview 1:**
+- Got lunch everyday because it's her only option, free, and she’s hungry
+- Did know what the menu was before they entered the line (knew what there was due to fliers outside the lunch building)
+- Said the line was around 10 minutes and said she would benefit from seeing what time the line would end.
+- She did not care about the nutrition

+**Interview 2:**
+- Gets school lunch everyday because she likes food options
+- Knew what was being served by looking at the signs/fliers outside the cafeteria.
+- Said the lunch line was around a 10 minute wait, would benefit from timing in order to plan what time to go get lunch.
+- Cares about the nutritional value of the food served.

+**Interview 3:**
+- Gets school lunch everyday because it is easy and free.
+- Only slightly knows what is served before lunch because some items on the menu are served everyday, however he does not know what is being served most of the time.
+- He would get the food either way, but said he would still benefit from knowing what is served everyday
+- Says the line is long and there are people who cut the line, but he typically waits till the line is gone.
+He said he would not benefit from knowing the wait time for the lunch line as he waits it out.
+- He is sometimes concerned with the nutritional value of the lunch options

+**Interview 4:**
+- Gets lunch occasionally and gets it whenever they are serving good food
+- Does not know what is served each day and said it would benefit him
+- Said the lunch line is long and that he would benefit from knowing how much food was left compared to the lunch wait times
+- Did not care about the nutrition of the school food.

+**Interview 5:**
+- Gets school food once or twice a week and gets it when her mom did not pack a lunch
+- Did not know what was served each day and said she would benefit from knowing
+- Normally waits out the line because it’s long; said she would benefit from knowing how long the wait time is for the lunch line.
+- Said she did care about the nutrition, but that she would still eat it.

+**Interview 6:**
+- Does not get school lunch often, typically once a month
+- Kind of knew what was served but mostly no, said she would benefit from knowing the lunch menu before entering the line
+- Lunch line is long, said she would potentially benefit from knowing the wait times and that it would make her get school lunch more often
+- Concerned about the nutritional value of the school food.

+**Interview 7:**
+- Gets school lunch twice a week when she does not bring enough food
+- Said she would benefit from knowing what is served daily but does not know what is being served each day
+- Goes to get food once the lunch line has emptied out and said it would benefit her and others at the school
+- Slightly concerned about the nutritional value of the school lunch food

+**Interview 8:**
+- Gets school lunch everyday because she likes the food options
+- Does not know what food is served before going to the line, said she would benefit
+- Said the line was very bad and would benefit from knowing a wait time as well as getting more school lunch
+- Somewhat cares about the nutrition in the school food.
+**Interview 9:**
+- Gets school 3 times a week when she did not bring her own lunch
+- Is not aware of what the cafeteria is serving and would benefit from knowing.
+- Says the lunch line is really long and would benefit from knowing the timing of the lunch line.
+- Does care about the nutrition of the school lunch.